openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/Get-AuthenticationWorkflowRegistrationTemplate.md

 # Get-AuthenticationWorkflowRegistrationTemplate

 ## SYNOPSIS
-Returns an object of type AuthenticationWorkflowRegistrationTemplate that corresponds to an authentication workflow defined within the target Forefront Identity Manager service instance.
+Gets an object of type AuthenticationWorkflowRegistrationTemplate that corresponds to an authentication workflow defined within the target Forefront Identity Manager service instance.
-The workflow is specified by passing the name of the workflow as parameter.

 ## SYNTAX